microsoft/atlas-design/.changeset/five-roses-drum.md

 '@microsoft/atlas-site': minor
 ---

 Adding new colors to the palette.
+Adding the use case example to the site.